Amer-Abuyaqob/Freedom-Fighter-for-my-brother/README.md

 **Freedom Fighter: For My Brother** is a 2D side-scrolling beat-'em-up game that combines classic arcade-style combat mechanics with a deeply personal narrative exploring themes of oppression, loss, and the fight for freedom.
 The game follows a protagonist whose peaceful life is shattered when settlers attack his village, leading to a tragic loss that transforms his motivation from simple defense to a burning desire for justice.

-### 🎯 Current Status: Early Development
+### 🎯 Current Status: Core Systems Complete

-This repository contains the **early development version** of Freedom Fighter, which includes:
+This repository contains the **core systems implementation** of Freedom Fighter, which includes:

 - ✅ Unity project setup with proper folder structure
 - ✅ Main character creation and setup